 Minnesota may not have the biggest or oldest State Fair in the country.
 But it definitely has the quirkiest.
-THE FAIR captures this celebration of Midwestern eccentricity in all its glory.
-You can witness "The Last Supper" or Prince rendered in dried corn and peas; gawk at the "Biggest Hog in the World;" eat 28 different kinds of food-on-a-stick; and see the pièce de résistance — the Butterheads.
+THE FAIR captures this celebration of Midwestern eccentricity in all its deep-fried glory.
+You’ll witness "The Last Supper" or Prince rendered in dried corn and peas; gawk at the "Biggest Hog in the World;" eat 28 different kinds of food-on-a-stick; and the pièce de résistance — the Butterheads.
 Each day of the fair, one of twelve "princesses" representing the State's dairy industry sits in a 38-degree revolving refrigerated booth while her head is carved in a 90-pound block of Grade A butter.
-It is a uniquely American experience.
+It is a uniquely wonderful American experience.

 A FARALLON FILMS production